 Description

-Once you know How to Roast Pumpkin Seeds, you'll be making them all season long.
-This recipe has the perfect salty-sweet balance for a snack that you'll keep coming back to again and again.
+Roasted pumpkin seeds have the perfect salty-sweet balance for a crunchy snack that you'll keep coming back to again and again.
+Enjoy them by the handful all pumpkin season long!

 Ingredients